 It feels superficial to be so invested in the happiness of a fictional TV couple in these difficult times, especially one that's been through as much as Issa and Lawrence have.
 But representation is a powerful tool that, if used effectively, can play a powerful part in anti-racism efforts.
 Black lives matter, so that means our stories matter, too — and not just the ones about suffering.

-Practicing joy by leaning into the spaces that make us feel good, like music or television, isn't trivial by any means.
+Practising joy by leaning into the spaces that make us feel good, like music or television, isn't trivial by any means.
 Don't take my word for it — the late activist Audre Lorde said it herself: “Caring for myself is not self-indulgence.
 It is self-preservation, and that is an act of political warfare.”

-So, watch every episode of your favourite TV show and blast your favourite album so loud that the streets can hear, if that's what you need to refuel.
+So, watch every episode of your favourite TV show and blast your favorite album so loud that the streets can hear, if that's what you need to refuel.
 We need you here with us.
 Your existence in itself is resistance.